Upcycle a Chest of Drawers

 It was too hot to work in the garage, so I put some plastic on my dining room table and went to work!
 Start by roughing up the surfaces you want to paint with some light sandpaper.
 You don’t need to do too much, just a light sanding.

-I selected the chalk paint and wanted to do two layers, with the idea to sand the top layer off a little for a distressed look.
+I selected a chalk paint and wanted to do two layers, with the idea to sand the top layer off a little for a distressed look.
 I started with this pale peach color for the bottom layer of paint on the chest of drawers.

 Let the paint dry at least two hours and then add another coat of paint.
 Um, did I mention I thought red would be a good color?
 I did spray paint the handles outside, while waiting for paint to dry.